ai12989757/oneLiner/README.md

 - Download and unzip the oneLiner.zip
 - Drag and drop the "studiolibrary/install.mel" file onto the Maya viewport
-- Click the Studio Library icon on the shelf to run
+- in the pop-up window, set the hotkeys and click "OK" to finish the installation

-    **tips：It is recommended to set it as a Hotkey**

 ### Details